sauparna/trecbox/README.txt

 ----------------------------------------------------------------------
 D. VOCABULARY

-This table maps the different strings used for spec file variables to systems.
+This table maps the strings used for spec file variables, to intermediate names or concepts in the systems.

 Key:

 *Blanks in the table imply that there are no corresponding concept.

-*The character 'x' denotes the absence of a specification.
+*The character 'x' implies 'switching off' of a specification.

+*The model names that are common amongst LTR and TTR are listed here.
+For a full list of models avaiable in the sytems, see the 'models' file in their directories.

 SPEC - Strings that are used in the spec file

-NAME - Counterparts of specification file strings used in naming indexes, runs and evals (See NAMING section).
-Strings from the specification were shortened to single characters to avoid long output file names.
+NAME - Counterparts of concepts used in TRECBOX for using in run tags (See NAMING section).
+Since the run tags are used as file names, strings from the specification were shortened to single characters to avoid long output file names.

-LUCENE, TERRIER - Counterparts of specification file names in the system's context.
+LUCENE, TERRIER - Counterpart of concept names used within the systems.

 Stop Words
 ----------------------------------------------------------------------